-A New Zealander sightseeing plane traveling over Antarctica crashes, killing all 257 people on board, on this day in 1979.
+A New Zealander sightseeing plane traveling over Antarctica crashes, killing all 257 people on board, on November 28, 1979.
 It was the worst airplane accident in New Zealand’s history.

 During the 1970s, air travel to Antarctica became more popular, as tourists sought to view the isolated and mysterious continent at the bottom of the world firsthand.
 Day-long excursions from New Zealand gave people tremendous views of the Ross Ice Shelf.
 However, the trips did pose a danger, as flights to Antarctica can be problematic.